Content Creator vs. Influencer: How Are They Different and Which is Better?

 What Do Content Creators Do?

-Content creators, sometimes called digital creators, tend to create content in a more specific niche to educate, inspire, or entertain their audiences.
+Content creators, sometimes called digital creators (we have a full guide on how to become a digital creator here), tend to create content in a more specific niche to educate, inspire, or entertain their audiences.
 Their main goal is to provide value for their target audience.

-Content creators can put out high-quality content that drives audience engagement.
+Content creators are all about creating high quality content that drives audience engagement.
 Using their overlapping skills in marketing, social media, and digital marketing, they make it look easy to create engaging content.
 The content that creators tend to post can include blogs, videos, infographics, resource guides, pictures, and more.

 Understanding how a great content strategy can make you money is a key component of understanding the value content creators provide.
 A few examples of what content creators post to generate interest include: